Limi Valley School

 There is very little Nepal government presence in the valley to support the economy or social infrastructure regarding education or health.
 There is no financial assistance or formal effort to help support and preserve the valuable culture.

-Due to a lack of local support for primary and secondary education by the government, families had no choice but to send their children to boarding schools in Tibetan refugee camps in India and Kathmandu.
-This physical separation alienated children from their families, community and culture.
+Due to the government’s lack of local support for primary and secondary education, families had no choice but to send their children to boarding schools in Tibetan refugee camps in India and Kathmandu.
+This physical separation alienated children from their families, communities, and culture.
 Many were never to return back to the Valley due to the lack of opportunity.
-In 2008, the communities rallied together with whatever support they could and initiated schools in all three villages.
+In 2008, the communities rallied with whatever support they could and initiated schools in all three villages.

 Repeated requests for continued funding were declined.
 Many of the teachers continued working without pay.
 The situation was on the verge of collapse with the imminent likelihood of the closing of the schools entirely.

-You can make a difference for students living in Limi Valley by sponsoring a student and covering the cost of a year of education, school supplies, uniform and daily meals for only $20 per month.
-Learn more here.
+You can make a difference for students living in Limi Valley by sponsoring a student and covering the cost of a year of education, school supplies, uniform, and daily meals for only $20 per month.